The Shareholder Rights and Activism Review: South Africa

 - the influence of shareholder activism in other jurisdictions, mainly the United States and Europe;

-- a widely held market with an internationalised shareholder base: as at March 2019, 52 per cent of South African equities were held by international investors;2
+- a widely held market with an internationalised shareholder base;2

 - a greater tendency towards active engagement by institutional and other investors; and

-- a regulatory and corporate governance framework that creates an enabling environment for shareholder activism or activist-like interventions.
+- a regulatory and corporate governance framework that recognises the importance of, and creates an enabling environment for, shareholder activism or activist-like interventions.

-Shareholder activism in South Africa manifests itself through campaigns or proposals by one or more shareholders seeking to effect some change or reform within a company, in relation to its business, governance, management or strategy, or in respect of a particular corporate action or fundamental transaction.
+Shareholder activism in South Africa involves campaigns or proposals by one or more shareholders seeking to effect some change or reform within a company, in relation to its business, governance, management or strategy, or in respect of a particular corporate action or fundamental transaction.
 Examples of activist proposals seen in South Africa include the following:

 - reconstituting the board or replacing a CEO;